Complete business analysis step by step process to select a company for investing. Example of Fine Organics – a company from the chemical sector

 - Operating Profit Margin or OPM in at least double-digit.

-- Promoter Holding depending on how large a company is.
+- Promoter Holding depends on how large a company is.

 - What is the Cash Flow to Net Profit Ratio?

-However, I realised some business do compromise on the margin for very high growth.
-So, now I am also ready to compromise on some params for higher growth.
+However, I realised some businesses compromise on the margin for very high growth.
+So, now I am also ready to compromise on some parameters for higher growth.

 However, I never take debt lightly.